RobinTTY/LearningCollection/website/docs/csharp/entity-framework/creating-a-model/relationships.md

 ### One-to-Many

+One-to-many relationships are used when a single entity is associated with any number of other entities.
+For example, a `Blog` can have many associated `Posts`, but each `Post` is associated with only one `Blog`.
 In a one-to-many relationship, the foreign key is defined on the table that represents the many end of the relationship.

 ### Many-to-Many